-Although we do not anticipate borrowing funds for investment purposes, to the extent we do utilize leverage and the fair value of our assets declines substantially, we may fail to maintain the asset coverage ratios imposed upon us by the 1940 Act.
+To the extent we do utilize leverage and the fair value of our assets declines substantially, we may fail to maintain the asset coverage ratios imposed upon us by the 1940 Act.
 Any such failure would affect our ability to issue senior securities, including borrowings, and pay dividends, which could materially impair our business operations.
 Our liquidity could be impaired further by an inability to access the capital markets.
 For example, we cannot be certain that we will be able to raise additional equity capital to provide funding for normal operations, including new investments.
 Reflecting concern about the stability of the financial markets, many institutional investors have reduced or ceased providing funding to certain borrowers.
 This market turmoil has led to increased market volatility and widespread reduction of business activity generally.